FuChong-cyber/Data-Free-Neural-Backdoor-Detector-FreeEagle/README.md

 ![image](https://github.com/FuChong-cyber/label-inference-attacks/blob/main/illustration_keep_predict_loss.png)

 ### Analyze the inspection results.
-Analyze the inspection results via 'MLBackdoorDetection/analyze_result_csv.py'.
+Analyze the inspection results via *MLBackdoorDetection/analyze_result_csv.py*.
-Manual configuration is needed, e.g., setting the variable 'original_dataset_name' to 'gtsrb' if you want to check the defense performance on the GTSRB dataset.
+Manual configuration is needed, e.g., setting the variable *original_dataset_name* to *gtsrb* if you want to check the defense performance on the GTSRB dataset.